AdaptiveCpp/AdaptiveCpp/doc/compilation.md

 Currently, the SSCP flow is implemented for
 * CUDA devices
 * SPIR-V devices through oneAPI Level Zero

-Most builtins are not yet implemented, and only single-task and basic parallel for kernels are supported.
+* AMD ROCm devices

+Some features (e.g. SYCL 2020 reductions or group algorithms) are not yet implemented.

 ### How it works